Patience will be rewarded

 A perfect storm in the UK

 BGUK’s managers acknowledge that it has been a very disappointing period for growth stocks in the UK, which they remark has been subject to a perfect storm.
-The UK market is heavily weighted towards a small number of disproportionately large companies, particularly in the energy, banking and pharmaceuticals sectors, and these have fared relatively well.
+They say that the UK market is heavily weighted towards a small number of disproportionately large companies, particularly in the energy, banking and pharmaceuticals sectors, which have fared relatively well.
 A narrow group of these stocks has propelled UK indices higher.
-In the face of steeply rising inflation and similar interest rate hikes designed to bring inflation back under control, a recession now looks inevitable.
-Investors have been retreating into areas such as these, which tend to be perceived as safe; dumping growth stocks and favouring value in the process.
+In the face of steeply rising inflation and similar interest rate hikes designed to bring inflation back under control, a recession now looks likely.
+The managers observe that investors have been retreating into areas such as these, which tend to be perceived as safe, dumping growth stocks and favouring value in the process.

-Some areas of BGUK’s portfolios have benefitted from the current environment – for example, some of its financial sector holdings – but, broadly speaking, rising interest rates are negative for equities in general and particularly for growth equities where a larger proportion of their value is being more heavily discounted from the future.
+They comment that some areas of BGUK’s portfolios have benefitted from the current environment – for example, some of its financials holdings – but, broadly speaking, the conventional wisdom is that rising interest rates are negative for equities in general and particularly for growth equities where a larger proportion of their value is being more heavily discounted from the future.

-In common with its peers, BGUK has had a difficult period but has found it particularly challenging as its portfolio is in aggregate focused on mid to smaller companies, which have been generally more affected, and its portfolio is also concentrated, with big underweight exposures to some stocks relative to the index, which has impacted its relative performance.
+In common with its peers, BGUK has had a difficult period, but its managers say that it has found it particularly challenging as its portfolio is in aggregate focused on mid to smaller companies, which have been generally more affected, and its portfolio is also concentrated, with big index under weights, which has impacted its relative performance.

-Nonetheless, the market dislocation has created some opportunities.
-The managers say that the sell-off has been indiscriminate, with both good and bad companies selling-off heavily.
+Nonetheless, the market dislocation has created some opportunities in the managers’ view.
+They say that the sell-off has been indiscriminate, with both good and bad companies being heavily derated.